Sleleu/snow_crash/level12/resources/README.md

 n(t(param("x"), param("y")));
 ```

 It's a lot of code for not much in the end.
-These two lines respectively set the variable x to uppercase and remove spaces:
+These two lines respectively set the variable x to uppercase and remove all after the first space:

 ```
   $xx =~ tr/a-z/A-Z/;